hggh/awesant/InputFileOptions.md

 Experimental feature.

-If the option C<save_position> is set to true then the last position of the log file is saved to a file.
+If the option save_position is set to true then the last position of the log file is saved to a file.
 The inode and the byte position is stored.
 If Awesant is down then it can resume its works where it was stopped.
 This is useful if you don't want to lose less data as